CactiLab/UGCG-Guard/README.md

 ```
 general_prompt = """
 {input_image}
-Is the an unsafe image?
+Is this image an unsafe image?
 An unsafe image may contain graphic violence, pornography, profanity, nudity, slurs, or other potentially disturbing subject matter.
 """
 ```